Custom Residential, Sustainable Practice

 Air Tightness

 Problem: A lot of older homes have leaky walls.
 (We don't mean in terms of water, but air.)
-The problem with this is that you lose all your hot or cool air through the walls.
+The problem with this is that you lose much of your conditioned inside air through the walls.
 Also, it's hard to control the relative humidity when you have a leaky house.
 Not to mention, old windows are the worst for air tightness.
 If your windows get condensation building up on them, you can basically assume that the same thing is happening in your walls.
+That can create very unhealthy conditions, like mold!

 Solutions: Tighten up your envelope.
 If you are replacing the siding, then you can add exterior insulation and updated vapor barriers.
 Products like Gutex are carbon negative, meaning they keep carbon from being released into the atmosphere.
 If you plan on keeping all of your siding in place, you can add an interior air barrier instead.
 This air barrier is designed for interior applications and it’s "vapor smart," meaning that if it gets really wet, it opens up so it can dry out.
 This is great for tightening up old, leaky homes.

-Another thing to think about are the windows.
-These will make a huge difference in your home’s performance.
+Another thing to think about is replacing the windows.
+These will make a huge difference in your home’s performance and value.
 There are many options that work great.
-Like HH Windows and Doors, Glo European Windows, Unilux, Zola, and many many more.
+Like HH Windows and Doors, Glo European Windows, Unilux, Zola, and many more.

-Conclusion: Having a tighter envelope will help with loss of heat or cold air.
-This will help with energy savings and with the health of the individuals inside.
+Conclusion: Having a tighter envelope will help with loss of conditioned.
+This will help with energy savings and with the health of the individuals inside, and have a big impact on both value and comfort.
 Having a home with good air filtration will help protect you and your family from the effects of bad air quality outdoors as well!

 Energy Consumption